-The suprascapular artery supplies blood to the body like any other artery.
-It has two main branches that supply to different locations.
+The suprascapular artery has two main branches that supply oxygenated blood to different regions.
 These branches are called the suprasternal branch and acromial branch.
-The subscapular fossa also gets blood from the suprascapular artery through a smaller branch.
 The suprasternal branch supplies blood to the upper part of the chest.
-It crosses the clavicle near the sternum and ends in the upper chest skin.
-The acromial branch supplies blood to the skin covering the acromion of the scapula.
-It gets there by crossing through the trapezius.
+It crosses the clavicle (collarbone) near the sternum and ends in the upper chest skin.
+The acromial branch supplies blood to the skin covering the acromion of the scapula, a bony structure at the top of the shoulder blade.
 The suprascapular artery begins at the thyrocervical trunk (a branch of the subclavian artery) and goes across the phrenic nerve and a deep muscle located on each side of the neck called the scalenus anterior.
-Then it goes across the subclavian artery and runs behind the clavicle.
-Once it reaches the scapula it crosses over the superior transverse ligament and goes into the supraspinous fossa, which is a smooth, concave bony structure located at the back of the scapula.
+Then it goes across the subclavian artery and runs behind the clavicle, or collarbone.
+It crosses over the superior transverse ligament and goes into the supraspinous fossa, which is a smooth, concave bony structure located at the back of the scapula.
 Then the suprascapular artery moves laterally behind the scapula neck, through the great scapular notch, and into the infraspinous fossa, a shallow, concave area on the back of the shoulder blade.